msupply-foundation/msupply_docs/content/docs/distribution/requisitions.md

 top = false
 +++

-When a customer order stocks from you, they create an **Internal Orders** in their store.
+When a customer order stock from you, they create an **Internal Order** in their store.
 This will appear as a **Requisition** in your store.

 ## Viewing Customers' Requisition